mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   - by default, automatically checks for and installs extension updates
 - CPU time
   - two approaches to determine if an extension is consuming too much CPU time
     1. Help ...
-Process Explorer
+Open Process Explorer
     2. htop
       - brew install htop
       - htop